kishor12reddy/emotion_detection_webapp/README.md

-Here's a sample README file you can use for your GitHub project:

----

 # 🎭 Emotion Detection & Music Recommendation

 This project detects human emotions in real-time using a Convolutional Neural Network (CNN) and recommends songs based on the detected emotion.
 The application uses a webcam feed to capture faces, classifies emotions such as happy, sad, angry, and more, and then provides a list of mood-matching songs.